MalloryDazza/Homework3/README.md

 # Homework3

-Homework 3 of computational science PCS Master
+This repository is made for the Homework n°3 of computational science in the PCS Master.

+Have fun.